 2. Eat the right foods at the right times

-Those cravings for fast food and sweet treats are too hard to resist.
+Cravings for fast food and sweet treats are hard to resist.
 There are better options that won’t leave you with the mid-afternoon sugar comedown encouraging you to nap.
-Pack in protein-based foods like pulses and vegetables, and iron-rich foods like spinach – blood loss means being low in iron, which can cause fatigue too.
-Check out 9 foods to eat on your period!
+Pack in protein-based foods like pulses and vegetables.
+Go for iron-rich foods like spinach too – blood loss means being low in iron, which is also a cause for fatigue.
+Check out these 9 foods you should eat on your period to help cramps!
+Check out 9 foods you should eat on your period to help cramps!

 Smaller but more frequent meals throughout the day will also help stop your body from slumping.
 Large portions mean your body is putting more energy into digesting – contributing to your tiredness – and there’s a longer wait for your next meal.
 It’s an age-old trick for a reason!

 Using your diet and timings to control your energy levels will help to keep you going throughout the day!

 It sounds like an obvious solution, and it really is when you sleep right!
 People tend to forget the ‘winding down’ part of going to sleep and as a result; don’t get those heavenly 8 hours.
 Ensuring you’re fully rested is crucial to fighting pre-menstrual fatigue.
 Here’s how:

 - Avoid caffeine in the second half of the day

 - Turn off all screens an hour before you to go sleep